-A: Yes, all profiles are stored in ADAMS and are available for players to view via their personal account at any time.
+A: Yes, all data is stored in ADAMS and is available for players to view via their personal account at any time.

 Q: How much blood is collected in an ABP sample and how much blood can be collected from a player at any one time?

-A: Each ABP sample is 6 millilitres (about 1 teaspoon), which represents about one-thousandth or 0.1% of the total amount of blood in the body.
-In practice, no more than 22 millilitres (4.5 teaspoons) will be collected at once.
-The collection of more than 6 millilitres (up to 22 millilitres) will occur when the samples will also be used to test for multiple substances (i.e., traditional testing).
+A: Each ABP sample is 3 millilitres (less than 1 teaspoon), which represents about one-thousandth or 0.1% of the total amount of blood in the body.
+(Traditional blood donation is 470 ml).
+Normally, no more than 19 millilitres (4 teaspoons) will be collected at once.
+The collection of more than one tube of blood occurs when the samples will also be used to test for multiple substances.